Raneen-medhat/E-commerce-website/README.md

 # E-commerce-website

-E-commerce website to offer products with different categories and allow users to search and filter them.
+E-commerce website to offer products with different categories and allow users to search and filter them.

 Using:
  - HTML 5